nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [nginx.com: Reduce Complexity with Production-Grade Kubernetes](https://www.nginx.com/blog/reduce-complexity-with-production-grade-kubernetes/)
 * [elastisys.com: What do I need to add on top of Kubernetes?](https://elastisys.com/what-do-i-need-to-add-on-top-of-kubernetes/)
 * [platform9.com: Kubernetes Cluster Sizing – How Large Should a Kubernetes Cluster Be?](https://platform9.com/blog/kubernetes-cluster-sizing-how-large-should-a-kubernetes-cluster-be/)
+* [==redhat.com: 3 questions to answer when considering a multi-cluster Kubernetes architecture==](https://www.redhat.com/architect/multi-cluster-kubernetes-architecture) A multi-cluster Kubernetes architecture is complex, but its versatility and resiliency make the tradeoffs worthwhile for large-scale enterprise applications.

 #### Wide Cluster instead of Multi-Cluster
 - [itnext.io: 3 Reasons to Choose a Wide Cluster over Multi-Cluster with Kubernetes](https://itnext.io/3-reasons-to-choose-a-wide-cluster-over-multi-cluster-with-kubernetes-c923fecf4644)